 - Social sciences

 We also have health professionals on the course who have an interest in undertaking research as part of their professional practice.

 The programme consists of two parts: formal teaching and an individual research dissertation.

 For the MSc you will complete a total of six taught modules and a dissertation.
 The taught modules will include three core modules and at least two core option modules from the list below.
-For your sixth module you can either complete a third core option module or you can complete one optional module from the list below.
+For the sixth module you can either take a core-option module or choose a Masters module from across the University that will provide you with at least equivalent credit, subject to advice from and approval by the Course Director.
+We include some suggested options below.
 Your dissertation will consist of an independent piece of research on a health topic of your choice, supported by an experienced dissertation supervisor.

 The dissertation can help you prepare to undertake a PhD or, if you are a health professional, enable you to initiate research within the healthcare context where you work.